chrisdickinson/thundercat/README.md

 Also notable -- I'm borrowing the regex_helpers library from Django for the time being to provide a `reverse`-like behavior for thundercat.
 Thanks (and sorry) guys!

-Also, it's a command line program named after (the kid's tv show thundercats)[http://www.youtube.com/watch?v=P_cpV00c4IE], so... you might have to live with that.
+Also, it's a command line program named after [the kid's tv show thundercats](http://www.youtube.com/watch?v=P_cpV00c4IE), so... you might have to live with that.